krishaamer/green-filter-research/research/literature/sustainability.md

 -   Deepwater Horizon
 -   the Great Pacific Garbage Patch
 -   Fukushima
+-   @volkovaEffectsPrescribedFire2021 increased risk of wildfires due to climate change.
 -   @martinez-alierMappingEcologicalDistribution2021 and
     @martinez-alierReplyOrihuelaExtractivism2022 as well as
     @scheidelEnvironmentalConflictsDefenders2020 cover how EJAtlas